Internships

 - Are usually 18+ (for safeguarding reasons)

-- Are studying or interested in areas like youth work, social work, social care, psychology, education, criminology, community development or charity management
+- Are studying or interested in youth work, social care, psychology, education, criminology, community development or charity work

 - Want practical experience alongside their course or career plans